cbarkinozer/Java/Spring/Spring.md

 	private Long id;
 }
 ```
-@**GeneratedValue**: Provides for the specification of generation strategies for the values.
+**@GeneratedValue**: Provides for the specification of generation strategies for the values.
 Has strategy and generator properties.
 Can be used together with SequenceGenerator and TableGenerator.
 There are 4 strategy properties: AUTO, IDENTITY, SEQUENCE, TABLE.